Our Love of Birds

 The potential for a site to support important or notable populations of birds, or Schedule 1 species, is usually identified during a Preliminary Ecological Appraisal or Phase 1 Habitat Survey .
 If a site has potential support important or notable populations or species, then a survey or range of surveys may be required to assess the site’s usage by birds.

 In order to prevent delays to your projects schedule, it is important to identify the need for bird surveys as early as possible due to the nature of bird ecology, biology, and best-practice guidelines from Natural England.
-The When Can i Do My Survey provides more details on timings
+More detailed guidance on when different survey types can be carried can be found on the When Can I Do My Survey? page.

 To prevent delays in your project, it is important to get in touch as early as possible.
 The presence of important or notable populations of birds or can be highly seasonal, with different habitats being important at different times in the year.